Breccia: Sedimentary

 Sedimentary breccia is breccia formed by sedimentary processes.
 For example, scree deposited at the base of a cliff may become cemented to form a talus breccia without ever experiencing transport that might round the rock fragments.

 Thick sequences of sedimentary (colluvial) breccia are generally formed next to fault scarps in grabens.

 Sedimentary breccia may be formed by submarine debris flows.
 Turbidites occur as fine-grained peripheral deposits to sedimentary breccia flows.

 In a karst terrain, a collapse breccia may form due to collapse of rock into a sinkhole or in cave development.
 Collapse breccias also form by dissolution of underlying evaporite beds.

 Fault

-Fault breccia results from the grinding action of two fault blocks as they slide past each other.
+Fault or tectonic breccia results from the grinding action of two fault blocks as they slide past each other.
 Subsequent cementation of these broken fragments may occur by means of the introduction of mineral matter in groundwater.

 Igneous

 Igneous clastic rocks can be divided into two classes: